 Here are the main reasons for which dogs and puppies destroy their beds:

 - Instinkt.
-This behavior can be seen as an attempt by your dog to understand the world.
 Dogs will investigate the world through the mouth, like children.
 Chewing is a natural behavior of dogs, similar to scratching cats.
 It’s important to set boundaries and manage expectations regarding chewing behavior.
 You can redirect your dog to toys or other chewable items, rather than trying to stop the behavior.

 - Teething.
 Puppies of 3-7 months old have teething, so they need something to chew on.